Jean-François Millet's Museum and Studio in Barbizon, a dive into history

 < >

-Want to explore the world of Jean-François Millet, the famous 19th century painter who inspired Van Gogh?
-Go to Barbizon, where you can visit his historic museum and studio.
+Would you like to explore the world of Jean-François Millet, the famous 19th-century painter who inspired Van Gogh?
+Head to Barbizon, where you can visit his historic museum and studio.

-Located in the heart of Barbizon, the Jean-François Millet Museum and Studio offers a unique experience for art and history lovers.
-Immerse yourself in the atmosphere of the era and discover how this iconic artist made his mark on the history of painting.
+Located in the heart of Barbizon, Jean-François Millet's museum and studio offers a unique experience for art and history lovers.
+Immerse yourself in the atmosphere of the period and discover how this iconic artist left his mark on the history of painting.

 Musée Millet à Barbizon - A7C7569Musée Millet à Barbizon - A7C7569Musée Millet à Barbizon - A7C7569Musée Millet à Barbizon - A7C7569

-Jean-François Millet's museum and studio is a real gold mine for art lovers.
-You will find an impressive collection of works by 19th century masters such as Rousseau, Anquetin, Courbet or Daubigny.
-More than 150 artists attended the Barbizon School of Art between 1840 and 1870, forming a major artistic movement.
+Jean-François Millet's museum and studio is a veritable goldmine for art enthusiasts.
+You'll find an impressive collection of works by 19th-century masters such as Rousseau, Anquetin, Courbet and Daubigny.
+More than 150 artists attended the Barbizon art school between 1840 and 1870, forming a major artistic movement.

-By visiting the museum, you will have the opportunity to dive into the intimacy of Jean-François Millet.
-You will discover personal objects, letters, drawings, sketches, many preparatory studies, a self-portrait and photographs made by him and his family.
+When you visit the museum, you'll have the opportunity to plunge into the intimacy of Jean-François Millet.
+You'll discover personal objects, letters, drawings, sketches, a number of preparatory studies, a self-portrait and photographs taken by him and his family.
 The house-studio has remained virtually unchanged since the painter's death, offering an authentic and unique atmosphere.

 Musée Millet à Barbizon - A7C7594Musée Millet à Barbizon - A7C7594Musée Millet à Barbizon - A7C7594Musée Millet à Barbizon - A7C7594